A transformer oil moisture tester is indispensable in electrical laboratories and for organizations that operate or maintain transformers.

 The averaged moisture values for new oil are 13–30 ppm according to IEC 60296 and 65 ppm for waste oil.

-At the same time, the known saturation of oil with moisture helps in calculating the moisture content of paper windings which is more difficult to measure using an instrument method.
-Thus, according to IEEE C57/106:2006, when the oil moisture is less than 5%, the paper insulation is considered dry; at 5–20%, the insulation is considered moderately wet, depending on the exact value; when the saturation is more than 20%, the windings are considered wet.
+At the same time, the known saturation of oil with moisture helps in calculating the moisture content of the windings paper insulation which is more difficult to measure using an instrument-based method.
+Thus, according to IEEE C57/106:2006, when the oil moisture is less than 5%, the paper insulation is considered dry; at 5–20%, the insulation is considered moderately wet, depending on the specific value; when the saturation is more than 20%, the windings are considered wet.

 Express test of moisture in transformer oil

-Moisture is a considerable factor that can may stop the operation of a transformer.
-Unfortunately, it is not always possible to trace changes in the composition of oil, to seize the opportunity when moisture has just appeared and did not get a chance to cause serious damage.
+Moisture is a significant factor that may stop the transformer operation.
+Unfortunately, it is not always possible to trace changes in the composition of oil, to seize the opportunity when moisture has just appeared and failed to cause serious damage.
 In order to facilitate the work of technical teams, GlobeCore has developed a solution — TOR-1 transformer oil moisture tester.
 It allows performing a primary analysis of transformer oil promptly in the field and detecting the moisture content.
-This helps in saving time and money on performing analyses in the lab and, if required, in taking urgent measures to prevent the occurrence of serious failures.
+This helps save time and money on performing analyses in the lab and take urgent measures to prevent the occurrence of serious failures if required.

 And full automation of the analysis process is facilitated by software upgrades.
 After filling the cell, the result is returned once the maximum and minimum moisture content calculation is completed, which takes up to 10 minutes.